 Imagine a situation, where you are trying to log into your Internet Banking account for online transaction activity.
-However, as strange as it may seem, you are denied of an access to the bank’s website, in spite of having a swift internet connection.
+However, as strange as it may seem, you are denied access to the bank’s website, in spite of having a swift internet connection.
 Now there could be two possibilities – either your internet service provider is down or you’re under a DoS attack!

 In a DoS attack, the attacker sends out a flood of superfluous requests to the main server of the website in question, which basically overloads it and blocks out any further requests before the capacity is retained back.
 This causes a denial of the incoming legitimate requests for this website and consequentially, you’re the victim.

 However, the ways of attack may differ based on the motives of the attacker but this is the most common way to launch a DoS attack.
-Other ways of attacking may involve preventing a particular person from accessing a certain website, obstructing the connection between two machines at the server end, therefore, disrupting the service etc.
+Other ways of attacking may involve preventing a particular person from accessing a certain website, obstructing the connection between two machines at the server end, therefore, disrupting the service, etc.

-Some attackers also act on an another kind of DoS attack – Email bombing in which a lot of spam emails are generated and flooded into one’s Inbox so that any further request to the mail server are debarred.
-This can happen widely, even on the email account provided to you by your employers, not to mention the public mail services like Yahoo, Outlook etc. You can even get deprived of receiving any further legitimate emails as your allotted storage quota will be filled up.
+Some attackers also act on another kind of DoS attack – Email bombing in which a lot of spam emails are generated and flooded into one’s Inbox so that any further request to the mail server is debarred.
+This can happen widely, even on the email account provided to you by your employers, not to mention the public mail services like Yahoo, Outlook, etc. You can even get deprived of receiving any further legitimate emails as your allotted storage quota will be filled up.
 With a great deal of variety in their ambitions, the motivation of attackers may range from ‘just-for-fun’ to financial clinch to revenge.

 Types of DoS Attacks

-Based on the nature and intent of attack, there are several types of programs that can be used to launch DoS attacks on your network.
+Based on the nature and intent of the attack, there are several types of programs that can be used to launch DoS attacks on your network.
 Take a note of the below most commonly used DoS attacks:

 1] SYN Flood

 SYN Flood takes undue advantage of the standard way to open a TCP connection.
 When a client wants to open a TCP connection with the server’s open port, it sends out a SYN packet.
 The server receives the packets, processes it and then sends back a SYN-ACK packet which includes the source client’s information stored in Transmission Control Block (TCB) table.
 Under normal circumstances, the client would send back an ACK packet acknowledging the server’s response and hence opening a TCP connection.
 However, under a potential SYN flood attack, the attacker sends out an army of connection requests using a parody IP address which are treated as legitimate requests by the target machine.
-Subsequently, it gets busy processing each one of these and makes an attempt to open connection for all of these malevolent requests.
+Subsequently, it gets busy processing each one of these and makes an attempt to open a connection for all of these malevolent requests.

 Under normal circumstances, the client would send back an ACK packet acknowledging the server’s response and hence opening a TCP connection.
 However, under a potential SYN flood attack, the attacker sends out an army of connection requests using a parody IP address which are treated as legitimate requests by the target machine.
-Subsequently, it gets busy processing each one of these and makes an attempt to open connection for all of these malevolent requests.
+Subsequently, it gets busy processing each one of these and makes an attempt to open a connection for all of these malevolent requests.
 This causes the server to keep waiting for an ACK packet for each connection request which actually never arrives.
 These requests quickly fill up the server’s TCB table before it can time any connection out and thus any further legitimate connection requests are pushed into the waiting queue.

 2] HTTP Flood